Call for Papers (CFP) Write & Present at PNSQC

 Many PNSQC authors submit their first conference paper here.

 Over the years, a number of well-known voices in the software quality community first presented their work at PNSQC before going on to speak at conferences around the world.
 For many authors, presenting at PNSQC becomes the starting point for a broader speaking and publishing journey.
+Many presentations started from basic ideas:

 Each year PNSQC recognizes outstanding contributions with three Best Paper Awards.
 Award winners are typically invited to return the following year as invited speakers, where they present their work to the conference and receive an honorarium.